-Rivers Agile Founder and CEO, Ben Wilson, sat down with TechVibe host, Jonathan Kersting, and Pittsburgh Technology Council President and CEO, Audrey Russo.
-Below is a transcript, but to listen to or download the full interview, click here.
+On October 24th, 2019, Rivers Agile Founder and CEO, Ben Wilson, sat down with TechVibe host, Jonathan Kersting, and Pittsburgh Technology Council President and CEO, Audrey Russo.
+Below is a transcript of the TechVibe Radio Interview – to listen to or download the full interview, click here.

 Jonathan: Audrey, we’re back.
 Hanging out here at the Huntington Bank podcast studio where we’re doing pretty much all of our recordings these days.
 I love hanging out here, it’s a lot of fun.